 Try following one of these links or build your own subject search.
 These subject headings are used throughout the UBC libraries, not only for RBSC.

-Note: Xwi7xwa Library at UBC uses First Nations as a subject heading, but materials at other libraries may be found under the Library of Congress subject heading, Indians of North America.
+Note: Xwi7xwa Library at UBC uses Aboriginal Canadians as a subject heading, but materials at other libraries may be found under the Library of Congress subject heading, Indians of North America.
 In this research guide, we have presented subject headings which use both terms, in order to enable researchers to find all available materials.

 For more information about Indigenous Knowledge Organization and the X̱wi7x̱wa Library, please visit their website.